 This paper describes the computer-aided software testing tool TESSY which provides general support for all test activities needed for unit testing.
-As an essential part of TESSY, the classification-tree editor CTE, presented at last year's EuroSTAR (GROC1), aids the tester in the systematic determination of test cases.

 The following chapter contains a description of test activities required for unit testing.
 Chapter three gives a short overview of computer-aided software testing tools that are suited for unit testing.
 Afterwards the test system TESSY and its usage are described by testing an example module of TESSY itself.
+First results from practical trials are reported in chapter five.
 After some concluding remarks the paper closes with a short outlook on future work.